Study Tips to Pass the Nurse Practitioner Board Exam on Your First Try

 🤝 6.
 Join a Study Group or Find a Mentor

-Keep you accountable
+Keep you on track

 🧘 7.
 Take Care of Your Mental Health